Mom and Pop Art: Reception

-Warren Martyn and Adrian Wood of I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide wrote, "Well, Marge is justifiably upset when, as an artist herself, it is Homer who is suddenly getting the kudos for producing rubbish.
+Gary Russell and Gareth Roberts, of I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide wrote, "Well, Marge is justifiably upset when, as an artist herself, it is Homer who is suddenly getting the kudos for producing rubbish.
 It's a good gag but probably not enough to stretch out for an entire episode."
 However, they added that the last scenes, along with Johns's cameo, were "pure joy", even though the episode "drag[s] in the middle".